Computational-Platform-IbM/IbM/README.md

 <br>`constants`     - Summary of all parameters of model (Discretization, Kinetic parameters, Metabolic matrix...).
 <br>`grid`          - Information of grid.
 <br>`init_params`	- Initial conditions of the system (HRT, concentration in aggregate and bulk liquid).
-<br>`settings`      - Settings of the model (discretization, HRT, detachment, pH submodel, version of model, parallization).
+<br>`settings`      - Settings of the model (discretization, HRT, detachment, pH, model version, parallization).

 ## Granule version
 Lorem ipsum